 The campaign would be called ‘Calling all Girl Guides and Brownies – Where Are You Now?’.

 Our brand is well recognised in the community and importantly still remembered, it is through this historical link that we believe we can reach past members.

 Just taking out a packet of Girl Guide Biscuits and walking down the Mall and you can be sure that someone will say, ‘I love Girl Guide Biscuits’, can I buy some?
 Our brand is still alive and well, but we need to remind people.

 We must re-engage our past members and leverage the credibility, tradition and familiarity that exists before it is lost forever.

-If they were, we would ask each one to submit a 50 word story on where they are now and preferably how Girl Guides as an organisation has impacted on them positively.
+If you, a family member or friend were a Brownie or Girl Guide, we would love to hear from you!
+If they were, we would ask each one to submit a 100 word story on where they are now and preferably how Girl Guides as an organisation has impacted on them positively.